himaipriya/capstone_udacity/README.md

 #### Virtual Enviornment

 We recommend working within a virtual environment whenever using Python for projects.
-This keeps your dependencies for each project separate and organaized.
+This keeps your dependencies for each project separate and organised.
 Instructions for setting up a virual enviornment for your platform can be found in the [python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

 ```bash
 pip install virtualenv